 It's true that injuries can occur anywhere and everywhere, and it can be difficult to effectively predict and avoid them.
-When you are in your own home, you are responsible for keeping yourself and your family out of harm's way by maintaining a safe premises.
-However, if you are on a public premises such as in a shopping mall or a movie theater, you do not have this level of control.
+When you are in your own home, you are responsible for keeping yourself and your family out of harm's way by maintaining safe premises.
+However, if you are on public premises such as in a shopping mall or a movie theater, you do not have this level of control.

 This is why premises owners have the legal responsibility to keep their visitors reasonably safe from harm.
 This means that they must do what is reasonably necessary in order to assess and mitigate safety hazards.
-This includes properly maintaining equipment, actively managing safety and fixing issues as soon as possible.
+This includes properly maintaining equipment, actively managing safety, and fixing issues as soon as possible.

-What are the dangers in movie theaters?
+What are the dangers of movie theaters?

 Movie theaters are a great place to visit with family and friends for a relaxing evening.
 It's not a place that you would expect to be injured.
 However, unfortunately, dangers can present themselves because of the unique conditions of movie theaters.